-This time I’m standing in the kitchen, enjoying my first coffee of the morning.
-I freeze as I hear the unmistakable clacking of the keys punctuated by a ding, then the scrape of the carriage as it returns to the right.
-The cat chirps and trots into the office with the familiar expression of joy she uses to greet me when I return home.
+This time, I’m standing in the kitchen enjoying my first coffee of the morning.
+I freeze when I hear the unmistakable clacking of the keys punctuated by a ding, followed by the scrape of the carriage as it returns to the left.
+The cat chirps and trots into the office with the same expression of joy she uses to greet me when I return home.

 I despair that you have forsaken me my love.
 I, who have sacrificed all I had and all I was for you.
 Your bewitchment is my pain and pleasure, my torture and joy.
 Oh my Clara…